eduardocruzpalacios/oop-design-patterns-java/README.md

 - In case a Webpage object had been cached for a given url before, the service returns it.
 ### Behavioral patterns
 #### Chain of responsibility
-DEFINITION: delegates commands to a chain of processing objects.
+DEFINITION: Avoid coupling the sender of a request to its receiver by giving more than one object a chance to handle the request.
+Chain the receiving objects and pass the request along the chain until an object handles it.

 Grant abstract class represents the Handler.